-This represents Total Direct Costs (Sections A through F)

-Direct Costs Section H Enter the Indirect Cost information, including the rates and bases being Other Indirect Costs used, for each field.
+• Other: Add text to describe any other Direct Costs not requested above.
+Enter costs associated with "Other" item(s).
+Use the budget justification to further itemize and justify.
+Section G This represents Total Direct Costs (Sections A through F) Direct Costs Section H Enter the Indirect Cost information, including the rates and bases being Other Indirect Costs used, for each field.
 Only four general categories of indirect costs are allowed/requested on this form, so please consolidate if needed.
 Include the cognizant Federal agency and contact information if using a negotiated rate agreement.
 Within the budget justification, explain the use of multiple rates, if multiple rates are used.
-Section I This is the total of Sections G and H Total Direct and Indirect Costs
+Section I This is the total of Sections G and H Total Direct and Indirect Costs https://science.osti.gov/sbir/Applicant-Resources/Grant-Application.

-Provide supporting information for all proposed costs.
-Personnel justification must include a brief justification explaining the need for individual personnel and also the total hours and hourly rates for each individual.
-Attach a single budget justification file for the entire project period in Field K. A budget justification template may be found here: https://science.osti.gov/sbir/Applicant-Resources/Grant-Application.
 The file automatically carries over to each budget year.
 Provide any other information you wish to submit to justify your budget request including, but not limited to, any recent audits, clearly defined indirect cost rate bases, and voluntary reductions of indirect rates.
 If your organization has an Indirect Cost Rate Agreement in effect with your Cognizant Federal Agency [Defense Contract Audit Agency (DCAA), Department of Health and Human Services (DHHS), etc.] supporting the indirect rate(s) proposed and dated within one year of your anticipated award start date, then please provide this information with your application.
 Although there is no absolute cap on indirect costs, applications will be evaluated for overall economy and value to DOE.